ECE 467: Natural Language Processing

 - Familiarity with many important NLP algorithms and methodologies.

-The two large programming projects test in-depth understanding of two or more important NLP algorithms.
-A final exam is used to evaluate various levels of knowledge of other NLP topics.
+The three large programming projects test in-depth understanding of important NLP algorithms.
+Quizzes or problem sets are used to evaluate various levels of knowledge of other NLP topics.